Key Brain Terms Glossary

 blood-brain barrier: A protective barrier that separates the brain from the blood circulating across the body.
 The blood-brain barrier is semipermeable, meaning it allows the passage of water as well as molecules like glucose and other amino acids that help promote neural function.

 brain-computer interface: A device or program that permits direct or indirect collaboration between the brain and a computer system.
 For example, a device that harnesses brain signals to control a screen cursor or a prosthetic limb.
+Some systems can also translate the device’s actions or measurements back into a signal, creating a closed-loop system.
+Also called brain-computer interface.
+Also called brain-machine interface.

 brain-derived neurotrophic factor (BDNF): Sometimes referred to as “brain fertilizer,” BDNF is a protein that helps promote the growth, maintenance, and survival of neurons.